-Amy is a Chattanooga, Tennessee native who currently resides in Golden, CO, with her husband, son, and goldendoodle.
+Amy is a Chattanooga, Tennessee native who currently resides in Golden, CO, with her husband, son, miniature tiger (tabby), and 100lbs goldendoodle.
 Quickly gaining a reputation for her crystalline coloratura, relentless high notes, and witty theatrics, Amy compels audiences with her fearless artistry and attention to detail.
-Performing with such orchestras as the Knoxville Symphony Orchestra, Alabama Symphony Orchestra, Brevard Symphony Orchestra, Colorado Chamber Orchestra, and Orchestra Kentucky, among others, Amy is making her mark as a respected concert soloist as much as an operatic performer.
-As a guest artist with such Colorado companies as Opera Theatre of the Rockies, Opera Colorado, Loveland Opera Theatre, Boulder Opera, Opera Fort Collins, the Colorado Springs Philharmonic, Colorado Chamber Orchestra, The Larimer Chorale, The Denver Art Song Project, and Parish House Baroque, Amy is quickly becoming a go-to soprano on the high desert circuit.
+As a guest artist with such Colorado companies as Opera Theatre of the Rockies, Opera Colorado, Loveland Opera Theatre, Boulder Opera, Opera Fort Collins, the Colorado Springs Philharmonic, Colorado Chamber Orchestra, The Larimer Chorale, and Parish House Baroque, Amy has become a go-to soprano on the Colorado circuit.

-In the fall of 2022, Amy will premier the role of Hedy Lamarr in the revolutionary Instagram opera Hedy Lamarr: Snow White Under the Knife by composer Paul Elwood.
-The opera film will consist entirely of bite-sized one-minute-long scenes to be viewed specifically on social media.
+In the fall of 2022, Amy premiered the role of Hedy Lamarr in the revolutionary Instagram opera Hedy Lamarr: Snow White Under the Knife by composer Paul Elwood.
+Once released, the opera film will consist entirely of bite-sized one-minute-long scenes to be viewed specifically on social media.

 Of Amy’s 2015 performance as Gilda alongside tenor René Barbera in Piedmont Opera’s Rigoletto, Joseph Newsome of Voix des Arts described her as a singer “who met every technical challenge unflinchingly…and commanded the audience’s sympathy with gestures and actions of emotional meaning.”
 She showed “starlit articulation” and created “an atmosphere of concentrated emotion as she unfurled a velvety ribbon of tone.”
 The critic went on to say that Amy was “heartbreakingly tender” in scenes with her stage father and in her performance of Gilda’s famed aria “Caro nome,” delivered “an intimate reverie that was distinguished with sparkling trills and crystalline high notes…Maples was inspired to vocalism of impeccable poise and time-stopping expressivity” and “the pathos of her phrasing in the final act was gripping.”